dturvene/finite-state-machine/README.md

 the CLI.
 The CLI accepts a simple set of string commands from the user for interaction with the FSMs.
 The commands are one of:

-1. FSM event generation
+* FSM event generation
-2. timer control
+* timer control
-3. FSM status
+* FSM status
-4. Pause the CLI thread while the FSMs run
+* Pause the CLI thread while the FSMs run

 This is an effective mechanism to unit test the FSMs.

 The FSMs can be regression tested by combining CLI commands into a script.
+This is very helpful after source mods to quickly and accureately confirm that the desired behavior is still valid.

+The script works the same as the CLI but automatically.
 As the FSMs cycle through state transitions, the script either pauses or retrieves FSM status.
-The script is passed as an argument to [fsmdemo][] and visually checked.
+The script is passed as an argument to [fsmdemo](#fsmdemo) and visually checked.
+The scripts are commented to make the test steps clearer.

 Ideally I would wrap the FSM scripts in a python test script to verify that the FSMs are in the correct state and the timers are set to the correct expiry values.

-Here is the `button.script` to test the button press support:
+Here is the `button.script` to regression test the button press support:

 ```
 # test script to test button press